Echo (mythology): The Romance of the Rose

 The Romance of the Rose is a medieval French poem, the first section of which was written by Guillaume de Lorris in around 1230.
 The poem was completed by Jean de Meun in around 1275.
 Part of a much larger narrative, the tale of Echo and Narcissus is relayed when the central figure stumbles across the pool wherein Narcissus first glimpsed his own reflection.

 In this rendition, Echo is not a nymph, or a princess, but a noble lady.
 She fell madly in love with Narcissus, so much so that she declared that she would die should he fail to love her in turn.
 Narcissus refuses, not because he despises all women, but merely because he is haughty and excessively proud of his own beauty.

 Guillaume relays that on hearing Narcissus’ rejection, Echo's grief and anger were so great that she died at once.
 However, in a similar vein to the Lay of Narcissus, just before she dies, Echo calls out to Deus.
 She asks that Narcissus might one day be tormented by unrequited love as she had been, and, in so doing, understand how the spurned suffer.

 As in the classical myth, Narcissus comes across a pool following a hunt.
 Though Echo prayed to Deus, and the tale notes that he answered her prayer, it is Amor who waits for Narcissus by the water.
 Amor causes Narcissus to fall for his own reflection, leading quickly to his death.
 The tale makes clear that this is not merely justice for Echo, but also punishment for Narcissus’ slight against love itself.

 The tale concludes with an exhortation to all men warning them that, should they scorn their lovers, God will repay the offence.

 Guillaume's rendition builds on the themes of courtly love emphasised in the Lay and moves further away from Ovid's initial account.
-The curse of Athena is absent entirely, and the tale is overtly moralised.
+The curse of Hera is absent entirely, and the tale is overtly moralised.
 Unlike in the Lay, however, this moral message is aimed solely at women; this despite the fact that the offending behaviour is perpetrated by Narcissus not Echo.

+Legacy

+Modern terminology

+Echo’s name is the source of several medical and psychiatric terms.
+Athanasiadis notes that “echolalia” and “echopraxia,” conditions involving the involuntary repetition of words or actions, derive from her role in myth as a nymph who could only repeat others’ speech.

+Symbolism and influence

+Graziani identifies Ovid’s Metamorphoses as the most influential literary version of the Echo myth.
+She notes that Echo symbolizes revelation through repetition, functioning as a figure whose voice exposes or reflects hidden truths.
+Graziani also highlights Echo’s influence on early modern European literature, especially in the development of the “echo dialogue,” a poetic form that relies on repeated syllables to create ironic or layered meanings.